Executive Summary

 Consensus Decision-Making Under Stress

-NATO's consensus-based decision-making structure becomes a critical vulnerability when members undergo democratic backsliding.
+Brookings and CFR characterize NATO's consensus-based decision-making structure as creating a vulnerability when members undergo institutional change [Brookings, 2026; CFR, 2026].
 The alliance's requirement for unanimous agreement on major decisions means that even one compromised member can block collective action or reveal sensitive information to adversaries.
-This creates what strategic analysts term "the NATO hostage problem" - where illiberal members gain disproportionate influence over alliance decisions.
+Brookings and the German Marshall Fund describe this dynamic as "the NATO hostage problem", illiberal-leaning members gaining disproportionate influence over alliance decisions [GMF, 2026].

 Hungary's relationship with Russia exemplifies this dynamic.
 Budapest's consistent blocking of EU sanctions and its open diplomatic engagement with Moscow create intelligence security risks for NATO while providing Russia with insight into alliance deliberations.
 Turkey's similar positioning creates comparable vulnerabilities in NATO's southern flank operations.